Hannnine/Software-GroupProject-3DFPSGame/README.md

 | Ashley(p2321339/COMP)|UI,Animation,Audio,Map Design|
 |William(p2320973/COMP)|Enemy Design,Level Design|

+# The Introduction Video:
+This is the [Introduction Video](https://youtu.be/oaDrheXLCi4) in YouTube.

 # Schedule
 - April 3th to April 10th: Confirm the requirement of the market
 - April 10th to April 18th:Write the codes and prototyping